August 26 – September 1, 2018 – Space available

 We follow our "island rhythm" and in the afternoon session you will have the opportunity to visit a holy well on the island with time for writing.

 We follow our "island rhythm."
-We will have some extended time for silence this afternoon.
+We will have some extended time for silence this morning and afternoon.

 We follow our "island rhythm" and have a closing ritual in the late afternoon.